antonriv/IMDb-Top250-Movies/README.md

 # IMDb-Top250-Movies
-Analysis of the Top-250 Movies in IMDb.
+This repository contains an analysis of the Top-250 Movies in IMDb.
+The data is taken from: https://www.imdb.com/chart/top/